Skip to sub navigation Skip to main content

 The Omnifactory

-The Omnifactory is a new £3.8 million facility that will revolutionise the world of manufacturing, making it more efficient and cost effective which has been opened by University of Nottingham.
-It is a state of the art a concept factory where different digital technologies can be implemented to improve traditional manufacturing practices.
-The way it works is that it contains a bespoke test bed floor, that provides a unique reconfigurable environment.
+The Omnifactory is a new £3.8 million facility opened by the University of Nottingham that will revolutionize the world of manufacturing, making it more efficient and cost-effective.
+It is a state-of-the-art concept factory where different digital technologies can be implemented to improve traditional manufacturing practices.
+The way it works is it contains a bespoke test bed floor, which provides a unique reconfigurable environment.
 The floor autonomously adapts itself to the next product’s environment and specifications, reshaping itself through a combination of digital technologies, robotics, and artificial intelligence.

-This facility is available to small and medium enterprises.
+This facility is available to small and medium-sized enterprises (SMEs).

 Support with IP and Patents